EnhancedNetwork/TOHE-Docs/options/Impostors/Killing/Deathpact.md

   * Set the Maximum amount of Deathpact that can be in a match
 * Kill Cooldown
   * Set the Deathpact's Kill Cooldown
-* Deathpact Assign Cooldown
+* Death Pact Assign Cooldown
   * Set the Deathpact's Assignment Cooldown
-* Deathpact duration
+* Death Pact duration
   * Set the duration of the pact before they die
 * Number of players in Death Pact
   * Set the number of players to be marked that should meet within the defined period of time